oznogon/gattaibushido-public/rules/05_coach.md

 ### Threats and Player Awareness

 This should be needless to say, but anyway: the pilots and their players *should not* know anything about the Threats' mechanics prior to a scenario (other than *maybe* the overall scenario X/Y/Z rating, and usually only during cons games and demos).
-This means they have no way of knowing of enemies are weak, powerful, mortal, or otherwise.
-They must discover this through play!
+This means they have no way of knowing if enemies are weak, powerful, mortal, or otherwise.
+They must discover this through play, either by direct confrontation or through the exploration of the story.

-**Playtest Note:** Perhaps knowledge of one or more Threat Powers can be narratively imparted through successful Throwdown goals…